Sid Little: Oldham

 Little retired towards the end of the 1958–59 season.
 In 2005, Little was among the nine players inducted into Oldham's Hall of Fame.

 Representative career

 In rugby union, Little won caps for Cumberland (RU) while at Harlequin F.C.
+He played back row for NW Counties against the 1951 Springboks at Birkenhead Park.

 In rugby league, Little won 10 caps for Great Britain while at Oldham between 1956 and 1958.
 He made his début against Australia on 15 December 1956, scoring one try in a 19–0 victory over the Kangaroos.
 He played in all three matches for Great Britain at the 1957 Rugby League World Cup.
 He also won caps at county level for Cumberland.

 Military career

 Little joined the RAF in 1970, and was appointed an OBE for services to the Air Training Corps in the 1982 New Year Honours list.